AndersenLab/dry-guide/docs/knowledge_base/github.md

 ## Using Git and Github

 The Andersen Lab Github can be found [here](https://github.com/AndersenLab).
-As of the writing of this page, we have 165 "repositories" (or projects).
+As of the writing of this page, we have 236 "repositories" (or projects).
 Notice some projects are code like `NemaScan` and others are personal projects (`abamectin`) or manuscripts (`mol_eco_manuscript`).
 Anything can be a repo!

 There are two main ways to use Git: (1) on the command line (aka Terminal on Macs) or with a GUI (graphical user interface).
-Both are good and neither are "wrong".
-For new users, it is usually easier to start with a GUI like [Github Desktop](https://desktop.github.com/).
+While for new users it is usually easier to start with a GUI like [Github Desktop](https://desktop.github.com/), it can cause headaches later on.
 However, only a few basic commands are really necessary to get started using git on the command line, so don't be nervous!

 !!!
 Important
 	Git GUI like Github Desktop **cannot** be used with repositories on QUEST.
 If you are building a pipeline on QUEST, it is essential to get comfortable with using Git on the command line